2009 Pacific typhoon season: Typhoon Nida (Vinta)

-Early on November 21 the Joint Typhoon Warning Center (JTWC) reported that an area of convection had persisted within a monsoon trough about 880 km to the southeast of Guam island.
-At this time the system was moving around the subtropical ridge of pressure, with an anticyclone over the cyclone helping the convection to consolidate over a broad and elongated low level circulation center which was located in an area of minimal vertical wind shear.
-Later that morning a Tropical Cyclone Formation Alert was released as deep convection increased in organization with multiple bands of convection starting to wrap into the developing low level circulation center.
-The system was then declared as a tropical depression by the JMA later that day before the JTWC followed suit early the next day, who assigned the designation of 26W to the depression.
-During November 22, the depression remained weak, before during the next day both the JMA and the JTWC upgraded the depression to a tropical storm, with the JMA assigning the international number of 0922 and name of Nida as it started to move along a subtropical ridge.
-Later on November 23, microwave imagery showed that an eye had developed within a well defined low level circulation center.
-Early the next day, the JTWC reported that Nida had intensified into a category 1 typhoon as the eye became well defined with deep convection wrapping around most of the eye.
-However, despite the JTWC reporting 1-minute sustained wind speeds of 160 km/h, the JMA only reported 10-minute sustained wind speeds of 110 km/h which made Nida a Severe Tropical Storm.
-Early on November 25 the JMA reported that Nida had intensified into a typhoon before reporting later that day that the typhoon had rapidly intensified under favourable conditions and reached its peak 10-minute wind speeds of 195 km/h, with a peak pressure of 905 hPa.
-During the next day the JTWC also reported that Typhoon Nida had rapidly intensified over the previous 18 hours into a category five super typhoon with winds of 285 km/h, as it maintained a well defined symmetrical structure.
+Early on November 21, an area of convection persisted within a monsoon trough about 880 km to the southeast of Guam.
+With minimal wind shear, the convection consolidated around an elongated center.
+It developed into a tropical depression on November 21, which moved generally northwestward around the subtropical ridge.
+On November 23, the JMA upgraded the depression to Tropical Storm Nida.
+Later that day, an eye developed in the center, and Nida intensified into typhoon status on November 25.
+It rapidly intensified amid favorable conditions, reaching peak 10-minute wind speeds of 195 km/h, with a peak pressure of 905 hPa.
+During the next day, the JTWC also reported that Typhoon Nida had rapidly intensified over the previous 18 hours into a category five super typhoon with winds of 285 km/h, as it maintained a well defined symmetrical structure.
 The JTWC then reported that Nida had intensified a little bit more and reached its peak 1-minute sustained wind speeds of 290 km/h.
 The typhoon later weakened to a category four, before re-strengthening to a category five on November 27, remaining quasi-stationary for more than two days.
-It weakened to a tropical depression on December 2 due to stronger vertical wind shear associated by the Northeast monsoon, and the storm dissipated on December 4.
+It weakened to a tropical depression on December 2 due to stronger vertical wind shear associated by the Northeast monsoon.
+The storm fully dissipated on December 4.